Health & Democracy Index

 The Connection: Voting Policy & Public Health

-Communities with high voter participation enjoy greater social cohesion and belonging and better health.
-States that make elections more accessible through policies like automatic and same day registration, non-strict voter ID requirements, felon re-enfranchisement and mail voting options enjoy higher levels of voter participation and stronger public health outcomes
+Voting policies shape our ability to participate in elections and be represented on decisions important to us as individuals and communities.
+States that make elections more accessible through policies like automatic and same day registration, non-strict voter ID requirements, felon re-enfranchisement and mail voting options enjoy higher levels of voter participation and stronger public health outcomes.
+States that have more barriers to voting—and lower rates of voter participation—have worse public health outcomes.

 Inclusive Registration: Includes automatic voter registration, same day, and election day registration